Amazon debuts Alexa Conversations for seamless multi-turn interactions

 Amazon today introduced Alexa Conversations in developer preview, a deep learning-based way to make Alexa skills with visuals and multi-turn dialogue.
-Conversations shrinks the lines of code necessary to create voice apps down from 5,500 to 1,700 lines of code, Amazon VP and head scientist Alexa Rohit Prasad said today at the Amazon re:Mars conference in Las Vegas.
+Conversations shrinks the lines of code necessary to create voice apps down from 5,500 to 1,700 lines of code, Amazon VP and head scientist for Alexa Rohit Prasad said today at the Amazon re:Mars conference in Las Vegas.

-This reduction can lead to a conversation that takes 40 individual interactions and commands into one that only takes about a dozen.
-Developers supply things like API access, a list of entities the API has access to like movie or restaurant names, then Conversations can handle the rest.
+This reduction can lead to a conversation that takes 40 individual interactions and commands folding into one that only takes about a dozen.
+Developers supply things like API access and a list of entities the API has access to, like movie or restaurant names, and then Conversations can handle the rest.

-Conversations builds upon Amazon’s work to match words with voice apps, and advances like the ability to say “Alexa, start cleaning” for smart home appliances like a Roomba robot to begin cleaning floors.
-It also draws on proactive features introduced in recent months such as Hunches and Alexa Guard for home security.
+Conversations builds upon Amazon’s work to match words with voice apps, and it incorporates advances like the ability to say “Alexa, start cleaning” for smart home appliances like a Roomba robot to begin cleaning floors.
+It also draws on proactive features introduced in recent months, such as Hunches and Alexa Guard for home security.

 The Alexa Presentation Language was introduced in public beta last fall to help Alexa skills developers make more visual experiences.